UMassCS Logo

 • Three CS courses numbered 400 or higher

-As with the other tracks, only 3 credits of 499Y count towards the degree, and all courses numbered x90–x99 require approval of the Undergraduate Program Director (or designee) to be applied towards the BS.
+As with the other tracks, only 3 credits in 499T/P OR 496 count toward major requirments, and all courses numbered x90-x99 require approval of the Undergraduate Program Director to be applied toward the BS.

 We are often asked how students can focus on Gaming topics.
 We do not have a specific track in gaming, however, a number of our students have gone on to work in the gaming industry.
 Gaming is a broad collection of CS topics, and fortunately, we do offer the right courses to cover them.
 You should complete the set using the General Computer Science track.
-Specifically, we suggest: CS 320 Software Engineering, CS325 Usability, CS377 Operating Systems, CS383 Artifical Intelligence, CS453 Computer Networking, CS 473 Computer Graphics, and CS529 Software Eng Project Management (and you'll need a free elective).
+Specifically, we suggest: CS320 Software Engineering, CS325 Intro to Human Computer Interaction, CS377 Operating Systems, CS383 Artifical Intelligence, CS453 Computer Networking, CS373 Computer Graphics, and CS529 Software Eng Project Management (and you'll need a free elective).
 Also Physics 151 and 152 as your science requirement.
 There are usually other relevant courses offered as well.
 We've also recently offered Programming on the iPhone, and have had courses in Flash and multimedia topics.
 We also suggest minoring in Art (contact Prof Galvis-Assmus) or at least taking Art Dept courses in digital graphic design.